estuary/flow/site/docs/guides/create-derivation.md

 ## Prerequisites

-* An existing Data Flow with a collection defined.
-Typically, you create this in the Flow web application.
+* An existing Flow **collection**.
+Typically, you create this through a **capture** in the Flow web application.
-If you need help, see the [guide to create a data flow](./create-dataflow.md).
+If you need help, see the [guide to create a Data Flow](./create-dataflow.md).

-* flowctl installed locally.
-For help, see the [installation instructions](../concepts/flowctl.md#installation-and-setup)
+* **flowctl** installed locally.
+For help, see the [installation instructions](../concepts/flowctl.md#installation-and-setup).

 ## Pull your specification files locally

-To work on the Data Flow locally, you must authenticate with the Flow servers.
+To begin working in your local environment, you must authenticate Flow from the command line.
-Then, you'll need to add the appropriate files from the catalog to a **draft** and copy the draft to your local environment.
+Then, you'll need to add your source collection's specification files to a **draft** and copy the draft locally.

 1. Go to the [Flow web application](https://dashboard.estuary.dev).
 On the **Admin** page, click the **CLI-API** tab and copy the access token.